dylan-murrayy/dylan-goode.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there!"
+title: "Dylan Goode"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-AI Product Developer -- MSc Information Systems, University of Amsterdam
+AI Product Developer -- IBM

 MSc Information Systems from University of Amsterdam.
 Focused on the practical applications of AI in multilingual contexts and multi-agent systems.
 Currently diving into advanced AI research and development projects.

 Passionate about the product development process, leveraging technology to solve real-world problems.